 Label designs that have been created using online software is fast and efficient and is the best way to produce PPI labels.
 Another strong advantage is the fact that the Royal Mail offer several discounts on services that use PPI, and this can make all the difference for a smaller or independent trader who can then pass this discount on to their customers.

-Alongside this, the Royal Mail create an account for you when you register and this can be paid on your Royal Mail credit account with up to 30 days leeway, meaning you do not have to pay upfront every time you send.
+Alongside this, the Royal Mail creates an account for you when you register and this can be paid on your Royal Mail credit account with up to 30 days leeway, meaning you do not have to pay upfront every time you send.
 This can help significantly with budgeting and cash flow.

 The Royal Mail accept numerous different payment methods for PPI, and this means that you can tailor your mailing system to a payment method that suits your individual company, while still benefiting from the same service that regular Royal Mail users are offered at costs that, generally, beat all courier alternatives.